Anthropology Magazine

 Social Constructionism

-1. The idea that contends that categories of knowledge and of “reality” itself are actively created by and are the products of social and symbolic relationships and interactions, all within the given temporal and spatial boundaries of a cultural context
+1. The idea that knowledge and “reality” are actively created by, and are the products of, social and symbolic relationships within the given temporal and spatial boundaries of a cultural context.

 Professor Talking Points

-• Examine key moments in Mead’s career, including her work after Samoa.
+• Examine key moments in Mead’s career, including her work after Samoa, and consider how these moments shaped her legacy.
 Provide students with a brief timeline of her career and the significant accomplishments she made in the field of anthropology.
-Consider how the key moments of her career impacted the legacy that she left behind.

-• Explain what a feminist perspective in anthropology is.
+• Explain a feminist perspective in anthropology.
 Keeping this definition at the forefront of students’ minds, look at Mead’s accomplishments from a feminist perspective, analyzing what steps she took that led to positive changes and what could be seen as setbacks.

-• Describe to students the world that Margaret Mead experienced, the expectations for women in the 1920s, particularly the social constraints and behavior, and expectations toward sexuality.
-Also, consider the misconceptions the West often held about other cultures and how colonial attitudes dominated Western society.
-Lead students to examine lifestyle differences evident in today’s culture compared to what the average woman experienced during Mead’s time.
+• Describe to students the world that Mead experienced and the expectations for women in the 1920s, particularly the social constraints and the behavior and attitudes about sexuality.
+Consider the misconceptions the West often has about other cultures and how colonial attitudes dominated Western society.
+Lead students in examining the differences in women’s experiences today compared with those in Mead’s time.

-• Discuss with students how Mead’s own experience coincides with the social constructionism of her time and the misconceptions she helped to perpetuate about Samoan women.
+• Discuss with students how Mead’s own experience coincided with the social constructionism of her time and the misconceptions she helped perpetuate about Samoan women.

-• Examining Mead’s work suggests that people, including notable academics, are a complex composite of multiple sociocultural, political, and familial influences that shape our interpretation of the world around us.
-Consider what you think might prove controversial in the future when historians look at what today’s academics are writing about.
-Lead students to discuss their own beliefs on what could be controversial in the future.
+• Examining Mead’s work suggests that people, including notable academics, are a complex composite of multiple sociocultural, political, and familial influences that shape our interpretation of the world.
+Ask students to consider what they think might prove controversial in the future when historians look at what today’s academics are writing about.
+Lead students in discussing their own beliefs on what could be controversial in the future.

 Academic Articles